ShaneCurcuru/mutualaidarlington.org/index.md

 ## Arlington Helps On Facebook <i class="fab fa-facebook"></i>

-There are several private [Facebook Groups with super-helpful Arlingtonians](https://menotomymatters.com/howto/covid-emergency/#resource-lists---where-to-get-help).
-If you use Facebook, definitely sign up to join them!
+[Arlington Helps](https://www.arlingtonhelps.org) is an allied group of volunteers that provides many support services including [Neighborhood Pods](/pods/).
+There are several private [Facebook Groups with super-helpful Arlingtonians](https://menotomymatters.com/howto/covid-emergency/#resource-lists---where-to-get-help) too.

-We've got a [full list of Arlington stores/restaurants open and hours](/open) that are curated by the town and several volunteers.
-For those without internet, there are many [discount programs to keep people connected](/telecom).
+We've got a [full list of Arlington stores/restaurants open and hours](/open/) that are curated by the town and several volunteers.
+For those without internet, there are many [discount programs to keep people connected](/telecom/).

 ## Official Government Sites <i class="fa fa-flag-usa"></i>